Hearts and towers in stable infinity-categories: Semi-orthogonal decompositions.

-At the opposite end of the transitive case $J=\mathbb{Z}$ is the \emph{finite case}, where $J$ is a finite totally ordered set.
-As we are going to show, this too is a well investigated case in the literature: $J$-familes of $t$-structures with a finite $J$ capture (and slightly generalize) the notion of \emph{semiorthogonal decompositions} for the stable $\infty$-category $\C$ (see \cite{BO, Kuz} for the notion of semiorthogonal decomposition in the classical triangulated context).
+In the previous section we have investigated the case when the equivalence relation $\sim$ from Lemma \refbf{equivalence} had a single equivalence class.
+At the opposite end is the case when each equivalence class consists of a single element.
+As $x\sim x+1$ for any $x\in J$, this is equivalent to requiring that the $\Z$-action is trivial.
+As noticed in Remark \refbf{rem.finite} this in particular happens when $J$ is a finite finite totally ordered set.
+As we are going to show, this is another well investigated case in the literature: $J$-families of $t$-structures with a finite $J$ capture the notion of \emph{semi-orthogonal decompositions} for the stable $\infty$-category $\C$ (see \cite{Bondal1995, Kuz} for the notion of semi-orthogonal decomposition in the classical triangulated context).